 Careful and intensive review of all credentials of candidates by the School, including external recommendations, requires advanced planning and a timetable which will ensure that the recommendations for promotion are received by the provost, president and the regents in advance of their scheduled meetings each year.
+Review by the Internal Review Committee:

 Review committee members, including the department chair will each conduct independent written reviews of the candidate's materials that includes completing the 'External Reviewer Summary of Comments Worksheet' as required by the Provost Office; will meet as a group to discuss their completed written reviews, and have the opportunity after the group meeting to revise their letter of recommendation before final submission of the letters to the Office of Faculty Affairs and Faculty Development no later than by 12 p.m. on the second Thursday of October.
 The department chair will coordinate and arrange the meeting of the review committee to discuss their completed reviews including the external reviewer assessments and will assist with any criteria and/or clarifying questions that arise before the October deadline.
 The independent written reviews of the review committee and department chair do not have to agree and will be addressed to the dean on letterhead and with internal reviewer signature.
-All recommendation letters should reflect a candid review of the strengths and weaknesses that arose through the review process that include reference to external reviewer recommendations and distill to a clear recommendation.
+All recommendation letters should reflect a candid review of the strengths and weaknesses of the candidate that arose through the review process, include comments from all external reviewer recommendations, address any areas needing improvement and distill to a clear recommendation.
 All independent recommendation letters as well as the consolidated 'External Reviewer Summary Comments Worksheet' will be included in the final dossier and forwarded to the dean and Executive Committee.
 Candidates will not be informed of the recommendations from the review committee or department chair to the dean and Executive Committee.